kodeFant/driftercode.com/content/blog/hundred-days-of-haskell-day-one/index.md

 **Haskell feels intimidating, but I don't beliveve it really is that hard.**

 I think the main reason I flee from it is that none of the learning resources captivate me.
-The coding tutorials are mostly teaching me to write small programs I have little interests in.

 Making tic tac toe in the REPL is probably fun if you have all the free time in the world, but I want to make real applications, and I want to become productive as soon as possible.

-Some guides even do lots of examples with advanced non-practical math stuff.
-I'm just don't care about doing math exercises with Haskell.
+Some Haskell guides even do lots of examples with advanced non-practical math stuff.
+I just don't care about doing math exercises with Haskell.
 I think many web developers can relate.

 With Elixir there are so many awesome resources teaching you how to build complex web services that are directly transferable to real-life projects.